Jesus Christ Superstar: Recordings and radio broadcasts

 The original 1970 concept album was very popular; its 1971 release topped the US Billboard Pop Albums.
 The 1972 and 1992 Australian cast recordings were also both highly successful.

 In 1994, a studio recording under the name of Jesus Christ Superstar: A Resurrection was released.
 Another studio album was released that year with Dave Willetts as Jesus, Clive Rowe as Judas, Ethan Freeman as Pilate, Clive Carter as Peter, Issy van Randwyck as Mary, Billy Hartman as Caiaphas, and Christopher Biggins as Herod.

 A 1996 radio production for BBC Radio 2 starred Tony Hadley as Jesus, Roger Daltrey as Judas, Frances Ruffelle as Mary Magdalene and Julian Clary as King Herod; this production was re-broadcast on BBC Radio 4 Extra on 6 August 2016.

 A 2005 remastered version includes Steve Balsamo as Jesus.
 Balsamo portrayed Jesus in London's West End from November 1996 to September 1997.

 In May 2018, Aztec Records released a 1973 live recording of the Australian production; previous recordings of that production were released as "bootleg" copies.

+As part of the 2026 West End production, Sam Ryder recorded "Gethsemane" and "What's The Buzz" live to tape at British Grove Studios.

 Adaptations

 Films

 A film adaptation of Jesus Christ Superstar was released in 1973.
 The film, directed by Norman Jewison, was shot in Israel and other Middle Eastern locations.
-Ted Neeley, Carl Anderson and Yvonne Elliman were each nominated for a Golden Globe Award for their portrayals of Jesus, Judas and Mary Magdalene, respectively.
+Ted Neeley, Carl Anderson, and Yvonne Elliman were each nominated for a Golden Globe Award for their portrayals of Jesus, Judas and Mary Magdalene, respectively.
 Bob Bingham (Caiaphas) and Barry Dennen (Pilate) also reprised their roles.
 A new song, called "Then We Are Decided" and phrased as a dialogue between Caiaphas and Annas, was written for this adaptation.

 A second adaptation was filmed in 1999 and released around the world on video in 2000 and 2001.
 It starred Glenn Carter as Jesus, Jérôme Pradon as Judas, Reneé Castle as Mary Magdalene, and Rik Mayall as Herod, and was directed by Gale Edwards and Nick Morris.
 It was released on video in the UK in October 2000.
-In the U.S. it was released on VHS and DVD in March 2001, and aired on PBS's Great Performances series in April 2001.
+In the U.S., it was released on VHS and DVD in March 2001, and aired on PBS's Great Performances series in April 2001.
 It won the International Emmy Award for Best Performing Arts Film in November 2001.
 The style of the film is more like the stage version than the location-based 1973 adaptation, and it used many of the ideas from the 1996–1999 UK production.